Mark Anderson, US CPA & US Expat Tax Help

 Tax software is engineered for domestic US filers.
 The moment foreign income, foreign accounts, or life abroad enter the picture, generic software becomes a liability — not a solution.

-What You Need as an Expat
+What You Need as an ExpatMark Anderson CPATurboTax / SoftwareGeneric CPA

-FBAR filing (FinCEN Form 114) handled and filed
+FBAR filing (FinCEN Form 114) handled and filed correctly

 FATCA / Form 8938 compliance review

-Streamlined Filing Procedure guidance for late filers
+Streamlined Filing Procedure for late expat filers

-Year-round IRS representation if issues arise
+Year-round IRS representation if issues ariseLimited

 Expat Tax Questions Americans Abroad Ask Most